 It is very important that you do not tan.
 If you have had any sun exposure in the month prior to your laser hair removal treatment, be sure to notify the nurse or doctor doing the treatment.
 Tanning of any type changes the laser settings and is the most common cause of complications after laser hair removal.
 This also includes self tanners.
 Be sure not to use any self tanners for two weeks before any laser hair removal.

 Don’t pluck, wax, bleach, use electrolysis or depilatory creams for at least three to four weeks for the face and ten weeks for the body prior to the treatment.
 The hair must be present for the laser to find it.
-Laser hair reduction works best when there is short stubble.
+Laser treatments works best when there is short stubble.
 You may be asked to shave the day before the treatment if the hair is long.

 Take off any makeup or lotion prior to your treatment.